 NORTH BEND POLICE LOG

-At 6:37 p.m. on Montana Avenue, a report was made of two male subjects at vacant lot across from the caller’s address smoking something.
-An officer spoke with the caller and checked the area but were unable to locate the subject matching the description.
+At 6 p.m. on Sheridan Avenue, a report was made of a subject that threw a garbage can at the caller’s porch.
+Officers checked the area but were unable to locate the subject matching the description.

 At 7:02 p.m. on Virginia Avenue, a report was made of a subject laying in the parking lot at the Pony Village Mall.
 Officers made contact with the male.
 He was fine and on his way.